-How to connect your receiver and modem with an Ethernet cable
+How to connect your set-top box and modem with an Ethernet cable

 ContentsRequired equipment How to connect How to verify connections How to troubleshoot connections How to perform speed test

-OverviewLearn how you can connect your modem and receiver with an Ethernet cable to view Video on Demand.
+OverviewLearn how you can connect your modem and set-top box with an Ethernet cable to view Video on Demand.
 This article will guide you through the required equipment, how to connect and troubleshooting tips.

 - High-speed internet (minimum 1.75 Mbps for SD, 5.0 Mbps for HD).